ridha/grpc-streaming-demo/README.rst

 In this project, we'll implement a simple PrimeFactorService that returns a stream of the prime factors of the numbers passed to it in a request.
 I decided to make my gRPC server in Go and client in Python.
-The cient program will read from stdin and will immediately push it to the service.
+The client program will read from stdin and will immediately push it to the service.

 Generate gRPC code for server and client
 ----------------------------------------